bebopjmm/dnd5e-campaigns/hunters_of_damned/Team/Emani Tavitier.md

 - Homeland: Ustalav town
 - Circumstances of Birth: Marked by the Gods
-- Parents: Mother still living
+- Parents: both deceased
 - Siblings: none
 - Parent's Professions: Peasants
 - Childhood Event: Major Disaster
+	- Emani's village was ravaged by a pack of werewolves.
 - Training: The Devoted
 - Influential Associate: The Academic
 	- Professor Lorrimor